 Think carefully before securing other debts against your home.
 Your home may be repossessed if you do not keep up repayments on your mortgage or any other debt secured on it.

-Guarantor mortgages can help you buy a home even if you have no deposit or your financial circumstances would usually put lenders off.
+A guarantor mortgage can help you buy a home even if you have no deposit or your financial circumstances would usually put lenders off.

 You can compare guarantor mortgages here.
 This comparison includes mortgages you can get without a deposit or with a small deposit.